bluehabit/BlogPosts/CSS/CSS Only Animations.md

 One important thing to note when using `transform: rotate` you need to specify where the `transform-origin` is.
 By using `transform-origin: center` it anchors the rotate to the center of each snowflake.
 Otherwise, strange undesirable rotations may occur.

-If you don't use `transform-origin: center` this happens:
+If you don't use `transform-origin: center` this happens, while an interesting effect, its not quite what we are trying to achieve.

 ![strange-transform](http://imgur.com/rDIv1CL.gif)